-The Internal Revenue Service informed the Company by letter dated October 2, 2012, that the Plan, as then designed, was in compliance with the applicable requirements of the IRC, and was, therefore, not subject to tax under income tax
+The Internal Revenue Service informed the Company by letter dated October 2, 2012, that the Plan, as then designed, was in compliance with the applicable requirements of the IRC, and was, therefore, not subject to tax under income tax law.

-Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013 there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014 and 2013 there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions.
 The IRS notified MSA in May 2013 that they were going to conduct an examination of the Plan for the year ended December 31, 2011.
-The examination is ongoing and is expected to be completed during the fourth quarter 2014.
+The examination is ongoing.